bun-press/bunpress/memory-bank/activeContext.md

 ## Current Focus

+We are continuing the development of BunPress with a focus on fixing issues and improving documentation.
+Recent updates include:

+1. **Fixed TypeScript Errors**: Resolved TypeScript errors in the theme layouts (DocLayout, HomeLayout, and PageLayout) by removing unused `description` variable declarations.

+2. **Documentation Improvements**:
+   - Updated CHANGELOG.md with version information and recent changes
+   - Enhanced CONTRIBUTING.md with more detailed project structure and development workflow
+   - Improved README.md with detailed usage instructions and examples
+   - Created a comprehensive user guide (bunpress-user-guide.md) in the memory bank

+3. **Next Steps**:
+   - Complete the internationalization (i18n) plugin implementation
+   - Add more comprehensive test coverage for CLI commands
+   - Enhance the theme system with more customization options
+   - Create a comprehensive documentation site

 We are currently working on implementing the internationalization (i18n) plugin for BunPress to provide multilingual support for content.

 ### Internationalization (i18n) Plugin